Debanjan-San/Debanjan-San/README.md

 ## **☕ About me**
 <a href="https://github.com/Debanjan-San"><img align="left" width="100" src="https://i.ibb.co/FzMg9zB/Toji-removebg-preview.png"></a>
-Debanjan Das here, your friendly neighborhood backend dev!
-By day, I sling code, by night, I rule the FPS games!
-In my downtime, I spin photo and video edits that would make even Doc Ock jealous! ```≖‿≖```
+Debanjan Das: By day, I'm a code-slinging ninja.
+When night falls, I dominate the FPS realm.
+And in the moments between, I craft edits that'd make Doc Ock green with envy! ```≖‿≖```
 <br><br><br><br>

 ## **💻 Experience**
 <a href="https://github.com/Debanjan-San">
 <img align="right" width="100" src="https://shorturl.at/dhJ34"></a>
-High school?
-Nah, that wasn't exactly my scene.
-But hey, gotta get my electrical engineering diploma, gotta make that voltage work for me!
+Skipping high school, diving into electrical engineering to wield volts like a boss.
 Coding?
-Not my forte, but gotta expand my web, you know what I mean?
-Full-time, part-time, doesn't matter!
-Gotta swing some cash for the folks!. 🌐💻✨
+Not my forte, but I'm weaving webs online.
+Full-time, part-time, all to hustle for the fam!

 ## **📊 Github Stats**
 <p align="center">